GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2021-11/index.md

 maintaining that separation.

-Both of these ideas are early in the discussion phase with active progress in the repo, such as the recently posted [Willfully IP Blindness Principles](https://github.com/bslassey/ip-blindness/blob/master/proposed_willful_ip_blindness_principles.md).
+Both of these ideas are early in the discussion phase with active progress in the repo, such as the recently posted [Willful IP Blindness Principles](https://github.com/bslassey/ip-blindness/blob/master/proposed_willful_ip_blindness_principles.md).
 You can expect to see discussion continue there and if you're interested in the network-level details, you can follow the [Multiplexed Application Substrate